 We do wish there were more templates available in the initial package as some seniors might breeze through them and be left searching for another activity.
 The difficulty level does range rather well for all stages of Dementia, but even so, more templates would be beneficial to all.
 This product is a fantastic method of memory fitness for those who appreciate a more hands-on approach.

-The perfect puzzle book for a memory jog, this book focuses on life in the early 20th century.
+The perfect Puzzle Book Remember When focuses on life in the early 20th century.
 It includes pictures, puzzles, and quotes that will bring your loved ones back to a time where they grew up.
 This puzzle book is mostly a picture comparison book where your goal is to find what’s missing between the two.

 It includes 192 spiral-bound pages and ranges from the 1940s to the 1970s in terms of pictured eras – the period your elderly loved ones lived through.

 There’s no better memory exercise than nostalgia, and this book focuses on providing you with a blast to the past.
 The period it focuses on ranges from the 40s and home life during this time to civil unrest throughout the 60s and 70s.
 Political figures, cars, utilities, moments in history – all of them are re-portrayed and bound in this 192-page puzzle book.
 It allows your loved ones to reminisce while solving puzzles and keeping their brains active.

 The varying difficulty levels allow anyone to use this book and experience its cognitive benefits.
 If you’re having trouble with solving a particular image, the answers are available in the back of the book so that it won’t go unfinished.
 The simplicity and comfort of this puzzle book is one of its biggest strengths.